 So why the long winding journey just to fulfill a promise?

-Why would God send Moses on a mission and also make it difficult for Moses to implement at the same?
+Why would God send Moses on a mission and also make it difficult for Moses to implement at the same time?

 The very big question is, Why did God harden Pharaoh’s heart?